 Skip to main content

-Links between objects
+Relations between objects

 You can create relations between objects in ALVAO Asset Management that describe various relationships between objects (configuration items).
 For example, relations can define which elements of the IT infrastructure are involved in the delivery of a particular IT service.
 You can then use the resulting graph to assess the impact (impact analysis) of incidents, problems and changes in the IT infrastructure.